Mirandadaa/mica-gd300/_posts/116-9-1-quality-of-motion.md

 Instead of everything start and stop all at the same time, use secondary animation, use follow-through and overlapping actions.

-but, wait a second, why do we animate? why do we move things around on screen? just because it is boring or couldn't find anything else to fill the time?
+but, wait a second, why do we animate? why do we move things around on screen? just because it is boring or couldn't find any other way to fill the time?
 I see it all the time --- overly animated pieces.
 Make sure you understand your own intention, and how you want it to be communicated, and what responses/reactions it will receive.
 Sometimes, silence is needed.